-Some states (Illinois and Arizona) require GED test-takers to additionally take and pass the United States and state constitutions test and in North Dakota and Wisconsin, GED hopefuls must additionally pass a Civics Exam.
+Some states (for example, Illinois and Arizona) require GED test-takers to additionally take and pass the United States and state constitutions test, and in North Dakota and Wisconsin, GED hopefuls must additionally pass a Civics Exam.

 GED Constitution Quiz

 What do we call a government run by the people, either indirectly or directly?

 How to Prepare For The Constitution Test

 This website offers numerous free online GED video lessons (including transcripts) and lots of free GED practice tests.
 Video lessons are known to be highly effective and will get you all set for the real thing fast and efficiently.